Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Related Work

 In summary, different sensor signals possess distinct advantages in fatigue detection, with some proving more effective than others.
-However, their effectiveness is highly contingent on applications and settings.
-For example, EEG is highly effective in controlled environments but impractical for real-world scenarios due to its sensitivity and complex setup requirements.
-Similar sensitivity issues rule out the use of pupil dilation in practical applications, and require the use of gaze tracking within a confined setup.
-Therefore, researchers usually select available and/or context-appropriate resources to collect signals that best align with their research objectives.
-Even so, we should not overlook the value of the knowledge learned from settings where these context-inappropriate sensors have been effectively applied.
+However, their effectiveness is highly contingent on application context and deployment setting.
+For example, EEG performs well in controlled settings but can be challenging to deploy in real-world contexts because of its susceptibility to noise and constraints on setup and usability.
+Although commercial wearable EEG systems exist, practical use outside the lab often requires additional artifact handling and user training.
+Similar sensitivity issues rule out the use of pupil dilation in practical applications and require the use of gaze tracking within a confined setup.
+Therefore, researchers usually select available and/or context-appropriate resources that best align with their research objectives.
+Even so, we should not overlook the value of knowledge learned in settings where sensors that are impractical in the target context but effective in controlled settings have been effectively applied.
 If a mechanism exists to transfer that knowledge, it could be used to augment fatigue detection in environments where those sensors are unavailable or impractical, thereby preserving their contribution without requiring their direct deployment.